ucsf-wynton/wynton-website-hpc/docs/howto/log-in-without-pwd.md

 Expected time: < 10 minutes.

 <div class="alert alert-info" role="alert">
-These instructions are primarily written for Linux and macOS users.
-If you are on Windows using the <a href="http://www.putty.org/">PuTTY</a> SSH client, the overall idea is similar but the setup is different.
+These instructions are primarily written for Linux, macOS, and Windows 10 users.
+If you are on a pre-Windows 10, using the <a href="http://www.putty.org/">PuTTY</a> SSH client, the overall idea is similar.
 Please consult the PuTTY user forums for further instructions.
 </div>